 To make application for Erasmus+ funding for this course or any of our other in-service training courses for teachers please visit your National Agency website for full information on the application process.

-Alpha College has a staff of highly qualified, experienced and motivated teacher trainers.
+Twin English Centre Dublin has a staff of highly qualified, experienced and motivated teacher trainers.

 The presenter on this course is a qualified, practising Career Guidance professional with more than 30 years’ experience of working with young people preparing to enter the world of work.
 He is also a Fellow of the British Psychological Society and for the last 15 years has been training Irish Career Guidance teachers as well as HR professionals in a range of industries in the use of Interests Inventories and Aptitude Tests.
 He works closely with a number of companies in the selection of staff at all levels to ensure the best possible “fit” between the needs of organisations and the occupational interests, aptitudes, personalities, experience and qualifications of employees